• Skip to primary navigation

 Add some veggies to your meal with Maple Roasted Carrots, Sheet Pan Brussels Sprouts, Strawberry Spinach Salad, or Extra Crunchy Caesar Salad.

-Use leftovers to make these Steak Sliders for a great appetizer or snack.
+Use leftovers to make these Steak Sliders or this steak salad with fried onions.

 Surf and turf: Serve with some pan-seared shrimp or crab cakes for a surf and turf meal.